Evaluated by: David B. Kaminsky, M.D., FIAC, December 6, 2018

-The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Continuing Certification (CC).
+USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
-Physicians can earn a maximum of 11.25 SAM credit hours.
+Physicians can earn a maximum of 11.25 SAM/Part II credit hours.

 The faculty, committee members, and staff who are in position to control the content of this activity are required to disclose to USCAP and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.
 USCAP has reviewed all disclosures and resolved or managed all identified conflicts of interest, as applicable.

 The following faculty reported relevant financial relationships: Jason L. Hornick, M.D., Ph.D., Consultant, Eli Lilly,Consultant, Epizyme

 The following faculty reported no relevant financial relationships: Thomas Brenn, M.D., Ph.D., FRCPath, Sarah Dry, M.D., Karen Fritchie, M.D.

 The following IM Coordinator who planned and reviewed content for this activity reported relevant financial relationships: Jason L. hornick, MD, PhD: Consultant, Eli Lilly, Epizyme

 USCAP staff associated with the development of content for this activity reported no relevant financial relationships.